tramebleue/fct-qgis/docs/install.md

 ### On Windows

-On Windows, copy the directory `plugin` to your local plugin folder, and rename it to `FluvialCorridorToolbox`.
+On Windows, copy the directory `fct` to your local plugin folder, and rename it to `FluvialCorridorToolbox`.

 ### On Linux or Mac OS